Cats and Kittens Up For Adoption

 All Animal Friends Of Connecticut shelter residents are spayed or neutered and up to date with shots prior to adoption.

-If interested in adopting you must first call our shelter director Jean, at 860-489-4901 for a phone interview.
+If interested in adopting you must first call our shelter at 860-225-1339 for a phone interview.

 Although AFOC may have kittens available for adoption, we encourage all potential adopters to consider the rewards of adopting an adult animal.
 Many young adult animals are full of energy and youthfulness yet beyond the early stages of housebreaking and chewing.
 Many middle age animals can provide wonderful companionship without the demands of early training.
 Evidence shows that adult animals are able to bond with a new adoptive family that provides a secure, loving environment.
 Some adjustment is always needed when a pet is taken to a new home, but can be facilitated by knowing the cat may be already house trained, respects certain rules, and may even be happy to demonstrate the tricks it learned in its previous home.
 Discovering these little personality traits can be so much fun and ever so rewarding.

 Of course kittens have boundless energy,are highly entertaining, and greatly desired.
 Please keep in mind that kittens grow into cats very quickly.
 The choice is yours and the most important thing is being ready to make a commitment to providing a "forever home" for the newest member of your family.

 Adopters are encouraged to speak to AFOC about the availability and compatibility of our adoptable cats and kittens.

 Please call us at 860-225-1339 to learn more about that cat of kitten that has caught your eye!